 Melissa Hauber-Özer

-• Assistant Professor, Qualitative Inquiry
+• Co-Director of Qualitative Inquiry

-Dr. Hauber-Özer’s research employs critical participatory, ethnographic, and narrative methodologies to examine issues of educational access and equity for linguistically and culturally diverse learners.
-She is a co-author of Critical Participatory Inquiry: An Interdisciplinary Guide (SAGE Publications) and co-editor of The Routledge International Handbook of Critical Participatory Inquiry in Transnational Research Contexts, and her work has been published in several edited volumes and journals, including the International Journal of Qualitative Studies in Education, the Journal of Adolescent & Adult Literacy, Action Research, and the International Journal of Research and Method in Education.
-Dr. Hauber-Özer received her PhD in International Education from George Mason University and her M.Ed. in World Language Education from Temple University.
+Melissa Hauber-Özer is an Assistant Professor and Co-Director of Qualitative Inquiry in the Department of Learning, Teaching, and Curriculum.
+She received her Ph.D. in International Education from George Mason University and previously taught adult literacy and English for Speakers of Other Languages.
+She employs community-based, participatory, and ethnographic methodologies to examine issues of educational access and equity for linguistically and culturally diverse learners in migration contexts.
+She is a co-author of Critical Participatory Inquiry: An Interdisciplinary Guide (winner of the 2025 AERA Qualitative Research SIG Outstanding Book Award) and co-editor of The Routledge International Handbook of Critical Participatory Inquiry in Transnational Research Contexts, and her work has been published in several edited volumes and journals, including Gateways: International Journal of Community Research and Engagement, RELC Journal, and TESOL Journal.

 Areas of Expertise